Contraction of the $\mathfrak{sl}_2$-Triple Associated to the $(k,a)$-Generalized Fourier Transform: Closed-form expressions for the integral kernels in low-dimensional cases

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-The author presented this work at the workshop ``Intertwining operators and geometry'' (January 20--24, 2025) held at the Institut Henri Poincaré, Paris.
+The author presented this work at the workshop ``Intertwining operators and geometry'' (January 20--24, 2025) held at the Institut Henri Poincar\'e, Paris.
 He gratefully acknowledges the organizers Professor Jan Frahm and Professor Angela Pasquale for the invitation and their kindness during the workshop.
 The author would also like to express his gratitude to Professor Toshiyuki Kobayashi for his guidance, encouragement, and insightful discussions.
+Finally, the author thanks the anonymous referees for their helpful comments, which have led him to improve this paper.

-This work was supported by World-leading Innovative Graduate Study for Frontiers of Mathematical Sciences and Physics (WINGS-FMSP), the University of Tokyo.
+This work was supported by World-leading Innovative Graduate Study for Frontiers of Mathematical Sciences and Physics (WINGS-FMSP), The University of Tokyo, and JSPS KAKENHI Grant Number JP25KJ0914.